nair0lf32/zer0ne-blog/content/posts/Hacking-methodology/index.md

 But before you get there the second type of person would be like:

 "Hmm! a cryptography challenge.
 I notice every letter is a shift of an alphabet letter" That guy would probably grab a pen and paper and furiously manually decode it.
 That's analysis for you.
 But let's be honest such scenario is not very common.
 Now there is me:

 "what the f*ck is that?"

 *Copy pastes the encoded ROT13 on Google, reads some results, add cryptography to the search query and learn about ROT13

-"Oh okay" *Decodes it with the online tool I just found and added to my collection
+"Oh okay" *Decodes it with the online tool I just found and added to my [favorite tools collection]({{< ref "My-Favorite-Tools" >}} "My favorite tools").

 Basically, that's what I do! mostly Google!
 I have no shame!